top of page

 RV Furnace Issues: Don't Get Left In The Cold!

-It's 3 AM and you're jolted awake, sleepy and confused, wondering why your toes feel like ice cubes.
-Furnace issues are pretty common in the RV community, and the worst time to discover that you get to join the "freezing toes" club is in the middle of the night when the temperature has suddenly dropped.
-And, let's be honest, Texas weather can change twelve times in the span of a week!
+Furnace issues are pretty common in the RV community, and the worst time to discover that you've got a problem, is in the middle of the night when the temperature has suddenly dropped.

--Be sure to keep vents clear from debris.
-Dust, food crumbs and leaves can easily fall into the vents and cause issues.
+- Be sure to keep vents clear from debris.
+Dust, crumbs and leaves can easily fall into the vents and cause issues.

 RV furnace issues include cleaning debris left by critters.